9.5 Green volunteering, production and consumption

 Keep Sweden Tidy

-The Keep Sweden Tidy Foundation (Håll Sverige rent) is a creator of public opinion that promotes recycling and combats litter through public awareness campaigns, awards and environmental education.
-The foundation strives to influence people's attitudes and behavior in order to encourage a sustainable development.
+The Keep Sweden Tidy Foundation (Håll Sverige rent) promotes recycling and combats littering through public awareness campaigns, awards and environmental education.
+The foundation strives to influence people´s attitudes and behaviour in order to encourage a sustainable development.

 Keep Sweden Tidy has been organising Litter Picking Days for decades.
 Annually, during the spring months of March, April and May, schools, pre-schools, companies, organisations and municipalities are encouraged to go out and pick litter in their nearby environment.
 In 2015, more than 804 000 people and 268 municipalities joined in, which shows that littering is an important issue for many people.